huijunwu/libgdx-ai-wiki/State Machine.md

 - `enter(entity)` will execute when the state is entered
 - `update(entity)` is called on the current state of the FSM on each update step
 - `exit(entity)` will execute when the state is exited
-- `onMessage(telegram)` executes if the entity receives a message from the message dispatcher while it is in this state.
+- `onMessage(entity, telegram)` executes if the entity receives a message from the message dispatcher while it is in this state.

 Actually, _enter_ and _exit_ methods are only called when the FSM changes state.
 When a state transition occurs, the StateMachine.changeState method first calls the `exit` method of the current state, then it assigns the new state to the current state, and finishes by calling the `enter` method of the new state (which is now the current state).